EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The secret SHALL be the ECDH shared secret as defined in Section 12.4.1 of {{I-D.ietf-cose-msg}}.

-* The salt SHALL be the PSK when EDHOC is authenticated with symmetric keys and nil when EDHOC is authenticated with asymmetric keys.
+* The salt SHALL be the PSK when EDHOC is authenticated with symmetric keys and the empty string "" when EDHOC is authenticated with asymmetric keys.

 * The fields in the context information COSE_KDF_Context SHALL have the following values: